-3.3.9 THREATS TO CULTURAL RESOURCES
+3.3.8 THREATS TO CULTURAL RESOURCES

 Unfortunately, there are many threats to the cultural resources of a community.
 Whether it is development pressure, rehabilitation and maintenance costs, or simply the effects of time, it is often difficult to preserve the cultural resources in a community.
-In Lamont, there is the danger of loss of information due to the lack of good record keeping.

-3.3.10 LOST CULTURAL RESOURCES OR BUILDINGS
+3.3.9 LOST CULTURAL RESOURCES OR BUILDINGS

 Sometimes important cultural resources are irreparably lost due to deterioration, preservation apathy, development pressure, lack of maintenance, or merely the march of time.
 Once lost such cultural links to the past and, in a sense, a community's history, are gone forever.
-For instance, there are several locations of old cheese factories that are now gone forever.

-3.3.11 HISTORICAL PRESERVATION ORDINANCES AND COMMISSIONS
+3.3.10 HISTORICAL PRESERVATION ORDINANCES AND COMMISSIONS